ecoppen/futuresboard/README.md

 - Start the futuresboard web application `futuresboard`
 - Navigate to the IP address shown e.g. `http://127.0.0.1:5000/`.
 These settings can be changed by passing `--host` and/or `--port` when running the above command

-Currently only Binance and Futures are supported.
+Currently only Binance and Bybit Futures are supported - as those are supported by passivbot.

-## API weight usage
+## API weight usage - Binance

 - Reminder: Binance API allows you to consume up to `1200 weight / minute / IP`.
 - Account: Fetching account information costs `5` weight per run
 - Income: Fetching income information costs `30` weight per 1000 (initial run will build database, afterwards only new income will be fetched)
 - Orders: Fetching open order information costs `40` weight per run
 - The scraper will sleep for a minute when the rate exceeds `800 within a minute`

+## API weight usage - Bybit
+- Account/Income/Positions: Fetching account information or positions costs `1` weight per run with a maximum combination allowed of `120/min`.
+Income can be fetched in batches of 50 (initial run will build database, afters only new income will be fetched)
+- Orders: Fetching open order information costs `1` weight per symbol with a maximum allowed of `600/min`
+- The scraper will sleep for a minute when the rate exceeds `100 within a minute`

 ## Customising the dashboard
 The `/config/config.json` file allows you to customise the look and feel of your dashboard as follows: